quantifiedcode/python-anti-patterns/docs/readability/not_using_unpacking_for_updating_multiple_values_at_once.rst

     y = 2
     z = 0

-    # The method below is not the preferred way to update multiple values
     x = y + 2  # 4
     y = x - 3  # 1
     z = x + y  # 5